wso2/docs-is/en/includes/guides/branding/customize-email-templates.md

 You can tailor the **subject**, **body**, and **footer** of email notifications to your preferences by following the steps below.

+!!! note
+    This feature is only available for the most frequently used email templates.
+You can customize [all available email templates]({{base_path}}/references/email-templates/) using the [Email Templates API](/apis/email-template/).

 1. On the {{ product_name }}, go to **Customization** > **Email Templates**.
 2. Select the email template and the relevant locale that you wish to modify.